wandb/docs/docs/guides/launch/launch_terminology.md

 [INSERT bullet points w/ hyperlinks to each term here]

-#### Job template
+#### Launch job
-A job is an Artifact that is created automatically when you track a run with W&B. Each job template contains contextual information about the run it is being created from, including the source code, entrypoint, software dependencies, hyperparameters, dataset version, etc.
+A job is an Artifact that is created automatically when you track a run with W&B. Each launch job contains contextual information about the run it is being created from, including the source code, entrypoint, software dependencies, hyperparameters, dataset version, etc.

-#### Job
-Text.

 #### Job config